whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

     * marxists: economic transformation will put workers on top (look up citation)
     * capitalists: invisible hand of the market
     * Christians: Jesus will come back for us

-Many people fear that their country is getting "less free" or is "becoming fascist."
-Unhealthy cultures are all dictatorships, were a few people dictate the law and how it's enforced, and the rest are expected to obey.
-They do not become more or less free over time.

-Instead, people simply learn to accept certain amounts of exploitation or abuse as legitimate and normal.
-When ruling classes want to increase the normal levels of exploitation or suppress people's speech, this can seem like a loss of freedom.
-But this is like prisoners complaining that the warden is reducing the amount of time prisoners can spend outside in the courtyard.
-Yes, life is worse after the change.
-But the prisoners weren't free before it.